Realistic Cost of Living in Panama

 The best and most affordable place to buy fruits and veggies is the local market (not the grocery store)

-TRASH COLLECTION is usually included in your rent but if you have to pay the bill, it’s about $36 a year.
+TRASH COLLECTION is usually included in your rent, but if you have to pay the bill, it’s about $36 a year.

-PERSONAL CARE includes haircuts, massage, gym membership, mani-pedi.
-A haircut can cost $5 to $20 depending on where you go.
-A deep tissue massage is about $50 for a one hour massage.
-You can pay $2-$5 pay as you go to a gym or get a monthly membership for about $40-$50.
+PERSONAL CARE includes haircuts, massages, gym memberships, and mani-pedis.
+A haircut can cost $5 to $20, depending on where you go.
+A deep tissue massage is about $50 for a one-hour massage.
+You can pay $2-$5 per visit to a gym or get a monthly membership for about $40-$50.
 A mani-pedi will cost about $25.

 MEDICAL EXPENSES are super affordable in Panama.
 It’s about $15-$20 to see a doctor or $40 -$50 for specialists.
-If you go to the public hospital it’s only $2 to see a doctor or $5 for specialists.
+If you go to the public hospital, it’s only $2 to see a doctor or $5 to see a specialist.
 These prices are not co-pays.
-Because the price is so low many people self-insure instead of getting health insurance.
-You may only need to budget 1-2 doctor visits a year or if you have chronic health problems, you may need to budget a monthly doctor visit.
+Because the price is so low, many people self-insure rather than get health insurance.
+You may only need to budget for 1-2 doctor visits a year, or, if you have chronic health problems, a monthly doctor visit.

-EMERGENCIES hopefully never happen but you need to plan for the “just in case” situations and set money aside to cover the costs.
-What if your doctor wants you to get a CTScan and you don’t have insurance – that’s a $400 bill!
-Or what if a family member has an emergency and you need to buy airfare to get to them plus expenses while you are away from Panama?
+EMERGENCIES hopefully never happen, but you need to plan for the “just in case” situations and set money aside to cover the costs.
+What if your doctor wants you to get a CT scan and you don’t have insurance – that’s a $400 bill!
+Or what if a family member has an emergency and you need to buy airfare to get to them, plus expenses, while you are away from Panama?
 Budget for emergencies too.

 Rent$695 (gardener included in rent)